observeinc/cloudformation-aws-collection/infrastructure/testing/README.md

 - Creates an IAM role with permissions that allow GitHub Actions to release CloudFormation templates to the specified S3 bucket.

-- Configures GitHub Actions variables in the repository with the ARN of the IAM role so that it can be used in the release workflow.
+- Configures GitHub Actions variables in the repository with the ARN of the IAM role so that it can be used.

 ### S3 Bucket Management